gauravjot/graphite-md-server/content/4_Markdown/5_Markdown_Cheatsheet.md

 ## Math

-Graphite Docs have built-in support for math equations.
-See the [Using Math in Graphite Docs](/4_Markdown/4_Using_Math_in_Graphite) page for more information.
+Planum Docs have built-in support for math equations.
+See the [Using Math in Planum Docs](/4_Markdown/4_Using_Math_in_Planum) page for more information.